dcbaker/cython/docs/src/reference/language_basics.rst

 This section was moved to :ref:`statements_and_expressions`.

-Differences Between Cython and C
+Differences Between Cython0 and C
 ================================

 Scope Rules